lupyuen/lupyuen.github.io/src/tinyemu.md

 [__TinyEMU__](https://github.com/fernandotcl/TinyEMU) is a barebones RISC-V Emulator that runs in a [__Web Browser__](https://www.barebox.org/jsbarebox/?graphic=1).
 (Thanks to WebAssembly)

 Can we boot __NuttX inside a Web Browser__, with a little help from TinyEMU?
-Let's find out!

 In this article we...

 - Boot NuttX in __TinyEMU RISC-V Emulator__